myhro/docs-content/content/reference/api/index.md

 *Note: Be careful when using the `base64` command to generate encoded data from STDIN.
 For example, the default behavior of `echo foo | base64` in bash will result in a line feed `'/n'` being encoded in the password.
 Giant Swarm's API will not authorize a password with an appended line feed or carriage return.*

-#### Using a Token
+#### Token Authentication
 Tokens for use with API calls may be obtained by requesting the `/v1/user/{username}/login` endpoint, as shown above.
 The token is identified by the `Id` key in the response.
 In the example above, the token would be:

     e5239484-2299-41df-b901-d0568db7e3f9

 This token must be passed in the headers of the API request.
 In this example `curl` request, we set the auth request header to `Authorization: giantswarm e5239484-2299-41df-b901-d0568db7e3f9`.
-Please note the string '**giantswarm**' is always required, and should not be substituted with another string.
+Please note the string `giantswarm` is always required, and should not be substituted with another string.

 Here's an example of using a token to `curl` the `/v1/org/bant/env/` endpoint to list available environments: